tbensky/ProjectClock/readme.md

 ##  Escape wheel and anchor

-These look like this
+The escape wheel (with 24 teeth) and the anchor look like this (on the way to a 3D printer):

 ![escape_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/escape_and_anchor.png)

-We 3d printed these with PLA, but they can be CNCed as well (see .dwg file in the Cad folder).
+We 3d printed these with PLA, but they can be CNCed as well (see .dwg file in the Cad folder.
 STL files for them are in the STL folder.
 If CNCed, they should be cut on 1/4" thick wood with a 1/8" endmill.
+(We've CNCed them out of wood and acrylic with good results.)

 Here's our 3D printed result.